3rn3st0707/armonia-expuesta/docs/armonia/arm2.md

 &nbsp;Dm          A7              Dm
 &nbsp;No sign of love behind the tears
 &nbsp;          A7     Dm            A7
-&nbsp;Cried for no one a love that
+&nbsp;Cried For No One a love that
 &nbsp;                     <span class="naranja">Dm</span>    <span class="naranja">G</span>                -clave de C &nbsp;should have lasted years
 &nbsp; <span class="naranja">C</span>             C/B